gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/Part 4 - Lexical Syntax and Semantics/Project/README.md

 Tagged Words: This section displays the tagged words in the format word (POS).
 The words are color-coded based on their part of speech.

-Colored Output: This section displays the model's analysis of the input text.
-The colors represent different POS tags.

 #### 3. Tagging Words
 Enter your text in the "User Input" box.
 Click the "Tag Input Text" button.